mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 > ... we decided to punch above our waist and set our target to reduce TTFB to less than `500ms`.

 ## Current Content Delivery Setup
-Our Platform Webapp is an Single Page Application built with Angular, being served from Mumbai through AWS CloudFront.
+Our Platform Webapp is a Single Page Application built with Angular, being served from Mumbai through AWS CloudFront.
 SPAs require a specific kind of routing where each registered route within the application should return the `index.html` file.
 Our current setup on CloudFront was doing that but in a strange way.
 Each registered route resulted in a `Http 404`, which we intercepted and returned the `index.html` file along with it.

 ![Static Content Delivery 1.0](/assets/img/2024-02-08-img-04.png)